-Calculate the "left Lehmer code" for the permutation.
-This uses a modified form of Lehmer codes that uses the left inversion count instead of the right inversion count.
+Encode the permutation as a nonnegative integer using a modified form of Lehmer codes that uses the left inversion count instead of the right inversion count.
 This modified encoding establishes a degree-independent bijection between permutations and nonnegative integers, with from_left_lehmer() converting values in the opposite direction.